espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Catfolk Dance.md

 * * *

-**Critical Success** The target creature gains a -2 circumstance penalty to Reflex saves and is [[Off-Guard]] until the start of your next turn.
+**Critical Success** The target creature gains a -2 circumstance penalty to Reflex saves and is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the start of your next turn.

 **Success** The target creature gains a -2 circumstance penalty to Reflex saves until the start of your next turn.